buffer/thug/doc/source/configuration.rst

 facilitates the quick detection of viruses, worms, trojans, and all kinds of malware.

-Thug supports VirusTotal but you need to get an API key to use the VirusTotal Public API 2.0.
-To do so, just sign-up on the service at https://www.virustotal.com/ and get your own API Key.
+Thug supports VirusTotal and a default API key is now included in the default configuration file (many thanks to the VirusTotal crew for this!).
+Please consider getting your own API key by signing-up on the service at https://www.virustotal.com/.
+To change the default VirusTotal key with your own, simply edit *src/Analysis/virustotal/virustotal.conf* as follows:

-To set up a static VirusTotal key that will be used every time you run Thug with the --vtquery and --vtscan options, just rename the file src/virustotal/virustotal.conf.sample in src/virustotal/virustotal.conf and insert your own API key in the configuration file as shown below.
-Please note that you can avoid redefining both scanurl and reporturl if you are happy with the default values, which can be found in src/virustotal/virustotal.default.conf

 .. code-block:: sh